rafaelha/vscode-flamegraph/README.md

 ![Profile python script](https://github.com/rafaelha/vscode-flamegraph/blob/a0f7c296fa3d9fa55fba485436ed31573d02c86f/assets/screenshot-python.png?raw=true)

-Alternatively, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type `Flamegraph: Profile file with py-spy`.

-Your code will be profiled using [py-spy](https://github.com/benfred/py-spy).
+Your code will be profiled with [py-spy](https://github.com/benfred/py-spy).
 You can interrupt the profiling anytime via `Ctrl+C` or wait for it to finish.
 The profiling results are then visualized next to your code and as a flamegraph in a new tab.

-To hide the inline annotions, right-click anywhere in the editors and select `Flamegraph: Toggle Inline Profile`.
+To hide the inline annotions, right-click anywhere in the editor and select `Flamegraph: Toggle Inline Profile`.

 ## Usage